mksiq/sifely_cloud/ROADMAP.md

 - [ ] Button to download the latest lock history to a .csv file via the www/ folder, or maybe email?
 - [ ] Persist cloud error status.
 - [ ] Update translations with any text out there.
-- [ ].
-Look at UUID, token, or hashed identifier from web and find user name for history file.
+- [ ] Look at UUID, token, or hashed identifier from web and find user name for history file.
+- [ ] Lock schedule viewer/editor
+- [ ] Doorbell / touch event detection (if supported)
+- [ ] Configurable polling intervals
+- [ ] Auto-restore lock history from cloud on reboot

 Thinking about:
 - [ ] Rename locks from Home Assistant UI.